This article by Jerry Cates was first published on 12 March 2019, and last revised on 19 August 2022. © Bugsinthenews Vol. 20:02(02).

 Fire Ants.
 Texas hosts five species of fire ants, four of which are considered native species, and one that was imported from South America in the middle of the last century.
 That species, the red imported fire ant (RIFA) with the taxonomical name Solenopsis invicta, is believed to have first arrived at the seaport of Mobile, Alabama, sometime between 1933 and 1945, aboard a cargo ship.
 From there it has slowly spread throughout the southern United States and northern Mexico.

-Still, despite their terrible reputation, and the fact that they wreak genuine havoc wherever they gain a foothold, populations of S. invicta still function as beneficial organisms when they are properly handled within localized areas such as a residential yards or the grounds of a multifamily residence, a business, an institution, or a medical facility.
+Still, despite their terrible reputation, and the fact that they wreak genuine havoc wherever they gain a foothold, populations of S. invicta still function as beneficial organisms when they are properly handled within localized areas such as residential yards or the grounds of multifamily residences, businesses, institutions, or medical facilities.
 Proper control methods, in this context, serve to make the best of what is otherwise a truly bad situation.

 When I discuss the pros and cons of proper fire ant control methods, the first question I ask is “When was the last time you saw a tick around here?”
 Answer, for most Texans: “It’s been a long time.”
 If you never or only rarely see ticks where you live, hike, or garden, you can thank the red imported fire ant for that.
 It is hard to say how many tick borne diseases have been prevented in Texas just because our ticks, which were once quite numerous all over the state, are now — at least in many places — being kept in check by these ants.